Angles and the Camera Equation

 Appendix II – Throughput and Magnification

-As we are assuming no losses, the number of photons reflected by the object towards the lens is the same that hits the sensing plane, that is \Phi_i=\Phi_o or by definition
+As we are assuming an ideal imaging system with no losses, the number of photons reflected by the object towards the lens is the same that hits the sensing plane, that is \Phi_i=\Phi_o or

-Since radiance/Luminance is conserved, L_i = L_o cancels out and we are left with
+with \omega the effective solid angles.
+Since radiance/Luminance is conserved, L_i = L_o = L cancel out and we are left with

-The quantities on either side of the Equation above are known as Throughput (or Etendue).
+The quantities on either side of the Equation above are known as Throughput (or Etendue, or a multitude of other names depending on the discipline).
 Throughput is obviously also conserved in radiation transfer.
-Rearranging the terms we get
+It is independent of shutter speed because exposure time would be the same on both sides of Equation (17) so it would also cancel out.

-and if we assume that the projected area of the object is circular or square with height h_o
+and if we assume that the small projected area on the object is circular or square with height h_o

 with NA_i the image-referred numerical aperture.
 Then